 Want more info about how to rent in Mexico?
 Watch this video for all of the best tips and places to look.

 Mazatlan is a bustling city with a beautiful colonial old town.
-There are a few different beaches offering up great swimming, incredible seafood, good surfing, and plenty of space to walk.
+There are a few different beaches that offer great swimming, incredible seafood, good surfing, and plenty of space to walk.

 Mazatlan has a huge boardwalk that spans nearly the entire length of the city.
-There are party neighborhoods and quiet neighborhoods and expat neighborhoods.
-There are condo complexes, apartment buildings, stand-alone houses with backyards.
+There are party neighborhoods, quiet neighborhoods, and expat neighborhoods.
+There are condo complexes, apartment buildings, and stand-alone houses with backyards.